-So ALWAYS remember to properly label any cannabis-infused products and keep them out of reach of children -- even locked away if possible.
-There are many affordable refrigerator lock boxes that can be used to keep perishable cannabis products locked up safely for as little as $40--a small price to pay for peace of mind.
+So ALWAYS remember to properly label any cannabis-infused products and keep them out of reach of children (and locked away if possible).
+There are many affordable refrigerator lock boxes that can be used to keep perishable cannabis products locked up safely for as little as $40 — a small price to pay for peace of mind.

 Remember that smoking and eating cannabis involves different processes in the body.
 Smoking or vaping results in an effect that kicks in and dissipates much faster than an edible, which can take 30 minutes to two hours before setting in.
 Edibles also create a much more powerful and longer-lasting high than smoking.

-Seriously, with any new recipe, just wait it out a bit more than you may like.
-If you take another portion after 30 minutes thinking you aren't feeling anything, you could be setting yourself up for a rough day.
+With any new recipe, wait out each serving a bit more than you may like.
+If you take another portion after 30 minutes thinking you aren’t feeling anything, you could end up twice as intoxicated as you intended, potentially setting yourself up for a rough day.

-Be sure to learn more about how long the effects of edibles last before cooking with cannabis or eating any edibles.
+If you’re new to edibles, take the time to learn more about how long the effects of edibles last before cooking with cannabis or eating any dispensary-bought edibles.

-Still, overdosing is unpleasant.
 There are ways you can offset the ill effects.
 Check out our guide on how to sober up from weed to find out how.
-If you know there's a chance you'll have to pass a drug test, it's important to avoid THC edibles entirely.
-If you've been experimenting with edibles and just found out you need to pass one though, we have some tips on how to pass a drug test to give you the best chance.
+If you know there’s a chance you’ll have to pass a drug test, it’s important to avoid THC edibles entirely.
+If you’ve been experimenting with edibles or need THC for a medical condition and just found out you need to pass a drug screening, we have some tips on how to pass a drug test to give you the best chance.